ZenulAbidin/pywallet/README.rst

 child wallets which can only generate public keys and don't expose a private key to an insecure server.

+**This is beta software.
+Only use it if you know what you're doing.
+There might be bugs.**

 Features
 ========